-A few simple tips on how to improve the security of an Ubuntu Desktop installation.
+A few simple tips on how to improve the security of an Ubuntu Desktop (or Linux Mint) installation.

 The instructions are based on Ubuntu 16.04.2 (and Linux Mint 18.1).